Auditioning your Voice

 In step 3, you will again have access to the speaking rate, timing, and intonation controls along with a text box as in Step 1.
 You may enter short sentences in the text box, or copy and paste much longer passages (up to about 2000 characters).
 We encourage you to use this step to test your synthetic voice with things you may actually want to say.

 In addition to the same controls from Step 1, you will also have radio control buttons that let you choose which of the two voices selected in Step 2 you want to use to render the text in the text box.
 You should try both voice versions with multiple texts and also try again modifying the rate, timing, and intonation controls.
-When you have decided on the combination of controls and the voice that you prefer, click the Done button to save those settings as the ones we will use in building your voice installer.
+When you have decided on the combination of controls and the voice that you prefer, you may complete the audition process.
+Most users at this point will have the option to either Accept the voice or Decline the voice.
+If you Decline the voice, we will not build an installer for the voice and you will not be charged for the service.
+If you Accept the voice, the current page settings will be saved as the ones we will use in building your voice installer.
+A notice will be sent to you as soon as the voice is ready for download.
+After clicking Accept, you will have the option to pay for the voice immediately by credit card.
+If you do not pay immediately, you will still be required to pay by credit card before you will be able to download your voice.